djdarcy/preserve/README.md

 ## Recommended Workflow

-For critical data, we recommend following a secure multi-step workflow:
+For critical data, it's recommended to follow a secure multi-step workflow:

 1. **Pre-Verification**: Analyze and hash source files
 2. **Copy with Structure**: Use `--rel --includeBase` to maintain directory structure